Jagdeep Dhankhar

 Jagdeep Dhankhar (/hi/; born 18 May 1951) is an Indian politician and lawyer who served as the vice president of India from 2022 to 2025.
 He previously served as the Governor of West Bengal from 2019 to 2022.
 He also served as a Union Minister of State for Parliamentary Affairs in the Chandra Shekhar ministry from 1990 to 1991, and served as a member of Lok Sabha from 1989 to 1991.
 Between 1993 and 1998, he was a Member of Rajasthan's Legislative Assembly.
-He has been affiliated with multiple political parties in India, including the Bharatiya Janata Party (BJP), the Indian National Congress (INC), and the Janata Dal (JD).
+He has been affiliated with Bharatiya Janata Party (BJP).

 Early life and education

 Dhankhar was born on 18 May 1951 in Kithana, a village in the Jhunjhunu district of Rajasthan, India, into a Hindu Rajasthani Jat family to Ch.
 Gokal Chand and Kesari Devi.
 He completed his school education from Sainik School, Chittorgarh.
 Dhankhar completed his primary and middle school education from Kithana Government School and Ghardhana Government School respectively.
 He obtained his B.Sc and LLB from the University of Rajasthan, Jaipur.